 - Self-motivated and willing to learn and adapt in a fast-paced organization.

-- Knowledge of materials science/chemistry/geochemistry/physics, particularly with an advanced degree.
+- Knowledge of materials science/chemistry/geochemistry/physics.

 - Experience within the field of carbon mineralization.

 - Experience or familiarity with cement production technologies, such as calcination.